 The end of the Mayan “Long Calendar” caused some to predict that the end of the world would happen on 21 December 2012.
-Such was the panic, that NASA even had to set up a web page to decry claims of imminent asteroid strikes etc. Well, of course, if you are reading this after this date (and God-willing you are) then you can safely assume that those doomsday prophets were wrong and that the Planet Earth and its Earthling civilisation survived.
+Such was the panic, that NASA even had to set up a web page to decry claims of imminent asteroid strikes etc. Well, of course, if you are reading this after this date (and God-willing you are) then you can safely assume that those doomsday prophets were wrong.

 Several space notable personalities passed away during 2012.
 Probably the most famous was former NASA Apollo 11 astronaut and space great, Neil Armstrong, the first man to set foot on the Moon.
-This graceous, skilled, brave and fortuitous man passed away in August at the age of 82.
-The month before, it was reported that the well respected scientist and astronaut, Dr Sally Ride, 61, the first US woman in space had also passed away.
+Also this year, in July it was reported that the well respected scientist and astronaut, Dr Sally Ride, the first US woman in space also died in the year.

-An Independent Oversight Board (IOB) formed to investigate the solar array deployment anomaly on fhs Intelsat 19 satellite launched on 1 June 2012 has found that while the damage to one of the satelite's solar arrays did occur during its Zenit 3-SL (Sea Launch) launch, it was not the rocket’s fault.
-Rather, it was an unusual manufacturing/design defect that caused the failure.
+An Independent Oversight Board (IOB) formed to investigate the solar array deployment anomaly on fhs Intelsat 19 satellite launched on 1 June 2012 has found that the damage to the satelite did occur during its Zenit 3-SL (Sea Launch) launch but that it was not the rocket’s fault.

 A Soyuz FG rocket carried the Soyuz TMA-07M/ISS-33S spacecraft into orbit from the Baikonour space port near Tyuratam, Kazakhstan at 1212GMT on 19 December 2012.
 Aboard the craft were, the Russian Cosmonaut, Roman Romanenko, Canadian astronaut Chris Hadfield, and US astronaut Tom Marshburn who were being ferried to the International Space Station (ISS).